-Paris is of course home to hundreds of lovely hotels, but some of our favorites are just a few steps from the Moulin Rouge.
-The South Pigalle neighborhood, or SoPi as trendy Parisians have taken to calling the area, is full of delicious restaurants and fun bars.
+There are so many amazing places to stay at in Paris, but some of our favorites are just a few steps from the Paris Moulin Rouge.
+The South Pigalle neighborhood, or SoPi as trendy Parisians have taken to calling the area, is full of delicious restaurants and hidden cocktail bars.
 It’s also just a few minutes walk to Place de Clichy, making it super accessible via public transportation.

 1er Etage SoPi

-Hotel Joke – Astotel
+Paris Moulin Rouge hotel recommendation #2: Hotel Joke – Astotel

 Restaurants near Paris Moulin Rouge

 If you’re looking to grab a drink before heading to your show, our best tip is to hit Le Bar à Bulles.
 This hidden bar is actually located on the roof of the Moulin Rouge itself!
-Not only do they have delicious tapas, Le Bar à Bulles also has a great selection unique cocktails.
+Not only do they have delicious tapas, but Le Bar à Bulles also has a great selection of unique cocktails.
 Personally, we love the “Mojito Moulin Rouge” and “Le Harry”.
 It’s by far the most convenient place to grab a drink before heading downstairs to catch your show.

 One of the most popular restaurants in Montmartre, Le Poulbot does traditional French food right.
 The kitchen is run by chef Lorenzo Torrini, a Tuscany native but specialized in all things French cuisine.
-House specialties include sliced salmon with diced bacon, venison stew and veal tongue.
+House specialties include sliced salmon with diced bacon, venison stew, and veal tongue.
 For dessert, you can’t go wrong with the creamy lavender crême brûlée or gooey moelleux au chocolat.
-They also have a great selection of artisanal beer and some are even brewed right in Paris!
+Also, They have a great selection of artisanal beer and some are even brewed right in Paris!
 Poulbot’s warm and inviting interior is a modern take on the classic French bistro.